 St. Stephen’s Basilica

-- Categories: minor basilica, co-cathedral, Catholic church building, building, tourism, tourist attraction, place of worship, and religion
+- Categories: minor basilica, co-cathedral, Catholic church building, and tourism

 - Location: Budapest, Central Hungary, Hungary, Central Europe, Europe